widjaja0/cse15l-lab-report/lab1/week-1-lab-report.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
-Working directory when *cd* was run: /home/
+Working directory when *cd* was run: /home
-I got this output because I am stating to change the directory to the current directory (since there are no arguments).<br><br>
+I got this output because I am stating to change the directory to the current directory (since there are no arguments).
+This output is not an error.<br><br>

 `An example of using the command with a path to a directory as an argument:`
 ```bash
 [user@sahara ~]$ cd lecture1/
 [user@sahara ~/lecture1]$
 ```
-Working directory when *cd* was run: /home/
+Working directory when *cd* was run: /home
-The directory changes only after running the command, and we change the current working directory to the `lecture1` folder which has a path of /home/lecture1/<br><br>
+The directory changes only after running the command so the working directory when *cd* was run is /home.
+We change the current working directory to the `lecture1` folder which has a path of /home/lecture1 and this output is not an error.<br><br>

 `An example of using the command with a path to a file as an argument:`
 ```bash